robb-j/gruber/README.md

 - `getOneLiner` converts the error to a succint one-line error message, concatentating the path and message
 - `[Symbol.iterator]` is also available if you want to loop through all children nodes, only those that do not have children themselves.

-There is also the static method `StructError.chain(error, context)` which is useful for catching errors and applying a context to them (if they are not already a StructError).
+There is also the static method `Structure.Error.chain(error, context)` which is useful for catching errors and applying a context to them (if they are not already a Structure.Error).

 ### Terminator